Ron Geesin interview

 Survival!
 At that stage of one’s ‘careering’, one hears about things, one throws oneself on and off stages shouting, “Look at me!
 I can sing and dance, mister!”, and mostly one says, “I can do that!” and then works out a way to do it.
 And every thing done adds into one’s portfolio of life for others to experience and sometimes get attracted to.

-In 1970 English producer Tony Garnett decided to adapt Anthony Smith’s book “The Body” to the screen.
+In 1970 English producer Tony Garnett decided to adapt Anthony Smith’s book ‘The Body’ to the screen.
 Interested in commissioning a soundtrack, Garnett asked BBC DJ John Peel for some recommendations.
-Peel promptly suggested avant-garde composer Ron Geesin, since he was already familiar with Geesin’s previous work.
+Peel promptly suggested avant-garde composer Ron Geesin.
 What’s the story behind getting to work on this project?

 You knew Pink Floyd and decided to invite Roger Waters.
 Why him?